The general meeting of Getinge is the highest decision-making body through which the shareholders exercise their influence over the company.

 * The notice of participation to attend the general meeting specifies how to give notice to the company and provides other information about participation in the general meeting.
 The notice must be received within a certain time prior to the general meeting.

-At the annual general meeting, the shareholders are informed about the development of the company and the group during the past year, and decisions are made regarding, for instance, the company's and group's income statements and balance sheets, allocation of the company's profit, discharge from liability for the board members and CEO, election of and remuneration for the board members, and in other issues in accordance with law or the articles of association.
+The shareholders are informed about the development of the company during the past year.
+Decisions are made regarding the company and group's income statements and balance sheets, allocation of the company's profit, discharge from liability for the board members and CEO, election of and remuneration for the board members, and other issues in accordance with law or the articles of association.